-.: The intended effect of this proposal is to provide additional street parking to residents; in turn this will limit the number of parking spaces available to the public on weekends and holidays, thus limiting public access to the ocean.
+The intended effect of this proposal is to provide additional street parking to residents; in turn this will limit the number of parking spaces available to the public on weekends and holidays, thus limiting public access to the ocean.
 The Transportation Engineer's report on the permit parking program states the program is expected to mitigate the effects on residents of the displacement of beach goers into residential neighborhoods from the waterfront lots.
 The waterfront lots are now administered by the City in accordance with a parking program approved by the Coastal Commission in Application Number 4-83-81.
 According to the Traffic Engineer's report, on-street occupancy of the parking spaces in the project area exceeds capacity during Sunday afternoons.
 Sunday afternoons have been identified as the period of highest use of the beach and related recreational facilities and capacity has been defined as more than 85% occupancy.
-Beach goers presently using on-street parking in the West Beach area will be displaced when the parking program is implemented as the program will eliminate existing public parking spaces and restrict the remaining public and here the state of the second states and the Spaces.
-1 .
-L . .
+Beach goers presently using on-street parking in the West Beach area will be displaced when the parking program is implemented as the program will eliminate existing public parking spaces and restrict the remaining public Committee and the committee of the commi Spaces.

-1. A AND AND A STORE "Development" as defined in the Coastal Act includes "...on land ... the placement or erection of any solid material or structure ... " and "... the change in access to water ... ".
+"Development" as defined in the Coastal Act includes "...on land...the placement or erection of any solid material or structure ... and "... the change in access to water ...
 The development proposed by the City will have a cumulative effect on public access to the ocean, as discussed above.
 Various local governments have expressed interest in resident-only parking programs on public streets.
 If allowed to take place without review for conformity with the Coastal Act, implementation of a preferential parking program would set a precedent which would significantly reduce public access to the ocean.
 While the Commission, like other government agencies, encourages alternative modes of transportation, it is recognized that most users of the beach arrive by car.